-Eric Ross, MS/CF, CMT is a speech-language pathology clinical fellow and board certified music therapist.
+Eric Ross, M.S., CCC/SLP MT/BC is a certified and licensed speech-language pathologist board certified music therapist.
 He received his B.A. in Music Therapy from Montclair State University, and his M.S. in Speech, Language, and Learning from Northwestern University.

 Initially a drama specialist for his first summer with Camp 1 in a 100, the following summer Eric helped develop the camp’s cooking program as “Chef Eric” where he provided support and therapeutic intervention to children with social language differences within a summer camp setting.